charlesRepo/StoryScroll/ARCHITECTURE.md

 - **Data Layer**: `IStorage` abstraction, Drizzle ORM for PostgreSQL, Repository pattern.
 - **Authentication**: Supports anonymous browsing for core features; authenticated users can like, save, create AI stories, and manage profiles.
 - **Story Management**: Users can edit AI-generated stories before publishing, set privacy (public/private), and manage their stories in a "My Stories" section.
 Search includes user-generated public and private stories.
-- **AI-Powered Content**: AI generates custom stories (title, summary, moral, full content) with summaries capped at 70 words/390 characters.
+- **AI-Powered Content**: Users can generate custom stories (title, summary, moral, full content) with summaries capped at 70 words/390 characters.
 AI provides bidirectional French ↔ English translation with deduplication.
 - **Age Range Removal (Nov 2025)**: Age range filtering and categorization have been completely removed from the application due to poor AI categorization (113/120 stories were categorized as "5-6 years").
 Database schema no longer includes `ageRange` columns in `stories` or `users` tables.
 Stories are now filtered by language only.
-The legacy generation scripts in `server/seed-session*` and `server/story-processor.ts` still reference age categorization but are no longer used for the live application.
 - **Error Handling**: Centralized frontend utility (`normalizeErrorMessage`) ensures user-friendly error messages, preventing raw JSON or "[object Object]" displays.
 Backend consistently returns `{ error: "string message" }` for all error responses.
 - **Story Interleaving**: Deterministic round-robin algorithm (`interleaveStoriesByAuthor` in `server/routes.ts`) spreads out stories from the same author to prevent consecutive stories from appearing back-to-back.
 Groups stories by author (using authorName, authorId, or story.id as fallback), sorts author groups by size (descending) and name (alphabetically), then interleaves using round-robin.
 The algorithm is deterministic - same input produces same output every time, ensuring stable feed order across requests and enabling future pagination support.
 - **Classical Story Library**: Comprehensive tri-lingual library of 120 bedtime stories (90 classical adaptations + 30 AI-original):